bugzilla/bugzilla.github.io/contributing/funding.md

 it.</p>

 <p>Sadly, this is no longer the case.
 In the name of immediate productivity,
-companies get the quickest results by customizing their local copy only for their own use, and not taking the time to contribute those changes to the public version.
+some companies decide that they can get the quickest results by customizing their local copy only for their own use, and not taking the time to contribute those changes to the public version.
 Being able to upgrade it down the line without losing their customizations is "someone else's problem in the future."
 (Incidentally, we'd love your help if you're a company that uses Bugzilla and can let one of your internal developers spend a couple hours per week on Bugzilla!)</p>

 <p>Because Bugzilla is now in this position, we are trying to raise enough
 money to directly pay at least one developer, so that it will actually be